dylhaddad/Blackjack-Java/README.md

 # Blackjack-Java
-Simple Blackjack game
-Simulation with added option of employing an algorithm created using basic Blackjack decision guidelines
+Game simulation with added option of employing an algorithm created using basic Blackjack decision guidelines